AshampooSystems/boden/doc_input/properties.md

     somePerson.setHeight( 789 );    // this also sets view.value
     assert( view.value() == 789 );

+Note that it would also be possible to create two unidirectional bindings instead.

 ### Bindings with different but compatible types